redmod-team/profit/doc/config.rst

         .. code-block:: yaml

             class: slurm
-            parallel: 1         # maximum number of simultaneous runs (for spawn array)
+            parallel: null      # maximum number of simultaneous runs (for spawn array)
             sleep: 0            # number of seconds to sleep while (internally) polling
             poll: 60            # number of seconds between external polls (to catch failed runs), use with care!
             path: slurm.bash    # the path to the generated batch script (relative to the base directory)
             custom: false       # whether a custom batch script is already provided at 'path'
+            prefix: srun        # prefix for the command
-            job_name: profit    # the name of the submitted jobs
+            job-name: profit    # the name of the submitted jobs
             OpenMP: false       # whether to set OMP_NUM_THREADS and OMP_PLACES
             cpus: 1             # number of cpus (including hardware threads) to use (may specify 'all')